heidylibrarian/course-in-a-box/modules/case study/_posts/2000-01-02-core-readings.md

 ---
 Title: Core readings
 ---
+### Core readings

 Please complete the following readings related to our **case study** on **undocumented immigrants** and representation in LCSH.
 It is best to complete these readings in chronological order to understand how the debate has developed and changed over time.

-### Core reading list

 Library of Congress.
 (2016, March 22).
 Library of Congress to Cancel the Subject Heading “Illegal aliens.” <https://www.loc.gov/catdir/cpso/illegal-aliens-decision.pdf>